LogtalkDotOrg/logtalk3/manuals/_sources/userman/inheritance.rst.txt

 Redefining inherited predicate definitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When we define a predicate that is already inherited from other object,
+When we define a predicate that is already inherited from an ancestor object
-the inherited definitions are hidden by the new definitions.
-This is
+or an imported category, the inherited definition is hidden by the new
-called overriding inheritance: a local definition overrides any inherited
+definition.
+This is called inheritance overriding: a local definition
-definitions.
-For example, assume that we have the following two objects:
+overrides any inherited definitions.
+For example, assume that we have the
+following two objects:

 ::